The tripod difference

 An image is not a snap, it’s a process

-Before capturing any image, I try to achieve general sense of visual balance throughout the frame.
+Before capturing any image, I try to achieve general sense of visual balance throughout my frame.
 I look for distractions on the side of the frame that pull the eye (objects cut off or intruding), and merged elements that rob the scene of depth.
 Then I carefully determine the ideal focus point (selecting the ideal f-stop has little value if you miss your focus point).
-Having my composition locked in place on my tripod enables me to make these adjustments deliberately and methodically, and helps me ensure that one tweak didn’t break something else.
+Having my composition frozen in place atop my tripod enables me to make these adjustments deliberately and methodically, and helps me ensure that one tweak didn’t break something else.
 (Not to mention that using the using the DOF preview button is much easier when I’m on a tripod.)

 Other benefits of a tripod I’ve almost come to take for granted.
 For example, I use graduated neutral density filters a lot, but find the holders that screw onto the end of my lens awkward.
 With a tripod, it’s easy to position my GND and hold it in place during exposure.
 During long exposures I’ll sometimes move the GND up and down slightly to disguise the transition–also easy on a tripod.

-A tripod also makes it easy to use a polarizer to reduce color-robbing glare, something I do on virtually every daylight shot because the two stops of light I lose to a polarizer are a non-factor when I’m on a tripod.
+A tripod also makes it easy to use a polarizer to reduce color-robbing glare, something I do on virtually every daylight shot because the two stops of light I lose to a polarizer are almost always a non-factor when I’m on a tripod.

 And advanced digital techniques such as image stitching (for panoramas or high resolution capture), HDR (high dynamic range blending of multiple images for exposure management), or focus blending to increase depth of field are all easier on a tripod.
 As is old-fashioned mirror lock-up to reduce mirror-slap induced vibration.
 And live-view focusing, the best way to ensure precise focus, is a snap on a tripod (and pretty much impossible hand-held).